albertvisser/modreader/readme.rst

 them e.g. to convert modules to midi files, but I still wanted to be able to make stuff visible outside of the program needed to manipulate the music data.

-So I built this "notation software for music trackers" - to view the notation in a regular texteditor instead of a program specialized to view music notation.
+So I built this "notation software for music trackers" - to be able to view the notation in a regular texteditor instead of a program specialized to view music notation.

 In my implementation, drum instruments are shown together as indicators on which